MiguelMoutela/gorilla/README.md

 This is an app example with GraphQL Authentication using JWT and MongoDB, made with study purposes only.
 Feel free to contribute.

+Front-end part not working yet, only the back-end.

 ## Getting started

 1. Clone this repo using `https://github.com/leonardomso/gorilla.git`